 So, you’re wondering if trimming your beard helps it grow?
-Well, here’s the quick answer: it’s not that straightforward – but we’ll give you great beard growing facts!
+Well, here’s the quick answer: it’s not that straightforward – but we’ll give you the beard growth facts!

 However, having a good grooming routine will help your beard get to an impressively healthy state.
 Here, we’ll discuss the facts about growing and trimming your beard to the fullest.

 No matter what your genetics determine, your hair-care habits influence the growth results you’ll achieve.
-If you neglect your beard, it will not reach its maximum growth potential.
+If you neglect your beard, it won’t reach its maximum growth potential.

 Trimming your beard won’t necessarily make it grow quicker, but it will help you maintain an attractive look consistently.
 By trimming all the split ends, your beard will appear healthier, fuller, and thicker.